Threats to Corals

 Cruise Ships

-Cozumel is one of the largest cruise ship ports in the world, with 3 piers and up to 7 ships docking each day, and over 3.6 million tourists visiting each year.
-While these tourists have become vital to the economy, all this development is the largest threat to our coral reef ecosystem.
+Cozumel is one of the world's largest cruise ship ports.
+Up to 7 ships visit each day, bringing over 3.6 million passengers to the island each year.
+While these tourists have become vital to the economy, this industry is the largest threat to the Cozumel coral reef ecosystem.

-Cruise ships take on, and dump, ballast water from all over the Caribbean, spreading coral-killing diseases.
-Their giant propellers disturb local marine life, causing a steep decline in marine population along their routes.
-They also stir up sediment, which settles on the corals and block their photosynthesis, starving them to death.
+Cruise ships spread coral-killing diseases through their ballast, across the Caribbean.
+Their giant propellers disturb marine life, resulting in steep decline population declines beneath their routes, and stir up sediment, which after settling on the corals block their photosynthesis, starving them to death.

-MSC Cruises and the local Yucatan peninsula oligarchic Molina family, have lobbied to build a fourth Pier along the edge of the UNESCO protected Marine Park and right next to the CCRRP’s coral garden.
-This massive 25 million dollar project proposes building an 800-yard long pier, which could bring up to another 11 cruise ships and 40,000 tourists to Cozumel every day.
-What’s left of our shallow reefs will be destroyed to build up to 50 new beach clubs along the island’s coast.
+But even more devastating is the resulting human development catering to this industry.
+MSC Cruises and the local Yucatan peninsula oligarchic Molina family, have lobbied to build a fourth Pier; located both along the edge of the UNESCO protected Marine Park and right beside the CCRRP.
+This proposed $25 million 800-yard long pier, would have capacity for another 11 cruise ships bringing another 40,000 tourists to Cozumel every day.
+What’s left of our shallow reefs will be destroyed by the construction of the pier, and of up to 50 new beach clubs along the island’s coast.

-The CCRRP is part of a collective of ecological organizations and concerned citizens fighting this megaproject in the Mexican courts.
-We succeeded in gaining a temporary injunction against construction, as the project failed to obtain proper permits and did not properly consult Cozumeleños on how their environmental rights would be affected.
-But the fight will not be over until a permanent suspension is achieved.
+To prevent this, we have joined a collective with other Cozumel ecological organizations, dive shops and concerned citizens, fighting this megaproject in the Mexican courts.
+We succeeded in gaining a temporary injunction against construction, as the project failed to obtain proper permits and did not properly consult Cozumeleños on how their environmental rights would be affected!
+But with MSC Cruises and the Molina family appealing the ruling, our fight will continue until permanent a suspension is achieved.

 1. Do not visit Cozumel by cruise ship.